NicodemusGurion/nicodemusgurion.github.io/islam/09-theology.md

 How Muslims are saved on judgment day is confusing and contradictory.

+## Muslims are saved by works

+Surah 13:29; 18:107; 22:50; 30:15 32:19; 98:7

+> And those who have believed and done righteous deeds - for them is forgiveness and noble provision.

+Islam is a works-righteousness religion.
+And as such it can't save, because none of our deeds are good enough to bribe God.

 ## Jews and Christians are also saved

 Surah 2:62